Sheryl Sandberg, the COO of Facebook was asked the below question in an interview:

 Budgets for content marketing have increased every year since 2010.

-Nine out of ten B2B marketers are using content marketing.
+Nine out of ten B2B marketers are doing content marketing.

-Many B2C companies are also using content marketing.
+B2C companies are also doing content marketing.
 In fact, 73% said they expect to produce more content in 2017.

 Forty-six percent of B2C companies said content marketing is more effective for them than one year ago.